MicrosoftDocs/power-automate-docs/articles/modern-approvals-sequential.md

 # Create a sequential approval with Microsoft Flow

-In this walk-through, we create a flow that requires pre-approval from one person (the pre-approver) before the final approver receives the request to approve or reject the request.
+In this walkthrough, we create a flow that requires pre-approval from one person (the pre-approver) before the final approver receives the request to approve or reject the request.
 If pre-approver rejects the request, final approver does not receive the request.

-Note: Go to the [modern approvals walk-through](./modern-approvals.md) if you want to see a detailed walk-through to create, and test a singler approver flow.
+Note: Go to the [modern approvals walkthrough](./modern-approvals.md) if you want to see a detailed walkthrough to create, and test a single approver flow.

 ## Create an approval flow

-In this walk-through, we'll create a flow that performs the following steps:
+In this walkthrough, we'll create a flow that performs the following steps:

 1. Starts when a vacation request is created in a SharePoint Online list.

 1. Adds the vacation request to the approval center, and then emails the request to the pre-approver.

-1. Sends the pre-approver's decision via email to the person who requested vacation, after the pre-approver makes a decision.
+1. Sends the pre-approver's decision via email to the person who requested vacation, after the pre-approver decides.

 1. Updates the SharePoint Online list with the pre-approver's decision, and any comments from the pre-approver.